CartoDB/academy/courses/06-intermediate-design/lesson-1.md

 ## Color

 Each bucket is assigned a color according to a scheme.
-Sequential color schemes show rank by changing the lightness and/or saturation of a color.
+Sequential color schemes show rank by changing the lightness and/or saturation or hue of a color.
 They are good to use when you want to represent one range of low to high values, like in our Work Life Balance map:

 ![sequential_color]({{site.baseurl}}/img/course6/lesson1/seq_color.png)

 Generally light colors are understood to mean lower values, and darker, more highly saturated colors represent the highest values.
 We give you the option to reverse that scale though.

 If your dataset has a midpoint and you want to emphasize values above or below that point, you should use a diverging color scheme.
 The map below is colored according to a number column showing the per capita growth rate for each country, compared to the previous year.
 If the country has a negative value in that column, meaning it's growth decreased, then it's polygon is colored blue.
 If a country's growth increased it's colored red, and if there was no change in the growth rate from the previous year, it's colored neutral beige.
+How much of an increase or decrease is indicated by how saturated the reds or blues are.

 ![divergent_color]({{site.baseurl}}/img/course6/lesson1/divergent.png)